 Do you scratch or patch test for allergy first?

 Normally not.
 Such testing is not considered sufficiently predictive by medical authorities.
 Also, I'm not a doctor, so I can't legally interpret any such test.
 It is always possible that you could develop an allergy in the future to any foreign substance in your body once sensitized.
 But real pigment allergies to permanent cosmetic colors are extremely rare.
-I have never seen or had a pigment allergy reaction to any of the colors I use.
+I have never seen or had a pigment allergy reaction to any of the colors I regularly use.
 However, previous tattooing with certain other pigments may make you more susceptible to a possible pigment reaction.
 If you've been previously tattooed with Premier Pigments True Colors, which were withdrawn from the market, you are at risk of reaction from subsequent procedures.
 Also, if you have a genuine history of contact sensitivity to other dyes and colorants, there is a greater risk of sensitivity.
 If you request it, I can tattoo a small test patch at an additional charge, and allow you to make your own determination of the results.

 Can I still get an MRI?

 Yes.
 Although iron oxide colors are ferromagnetic, and may respond to a strong magnetic field by heating up, the small amounts of them in permanent makeup do not normally represent a problem.
 If you ever were to be uncomfortable during an MRI, it is a simple matter to remove you from the field and apply a cold compress.
 There are non-iron oxide pigments.
-But I prefer to use mostly iron oxide colors because of their inert nature and history of safety.
+But I prefer to use mostly iron oxide colors because of their inert nature, color stability, and history of safety.
 In twenty years of practice, no one has ever come back to report an MRI problem after their permanent makeup.

 What is my risk of getting a keloid scar?